meteor/meteor/source/api/pubsub.md

 `NO_MERGE` is similar to `NO_MERGE_NO_HISTORY` but the server will remember the IDs it has sent to the client so it can remove them when a subscription is stopped.
 This strategy can be used when a collection is only used in a single publication.

+When `NO_MERGE` is selected the client will be handling gracefully duplicate events without throwing an exception.
+Specifically:

+* When we receive an added message for a document that is already present in the client's collection, it will be changed.
+* When we receive a change message for a document that is not in the client's collection, it will be added.
+* When we receive a removed message for a document that is not in the client's collection, nothing will happen.

 You can import the publication strategies from `DDPServer`.